Calsign/APDE/README.md

 How to Build
 ------------

-I have been developing APDE, in my free time, for the past three months (at time of writing) and may be starting to burn out.
+I have been developing APDE, in my free time, for roughly the past year (at time of writing).
 Anyone that would like a new feature, or has a bug fix, is welcome to submit a pull request.

 If you wish to build APDE yourself, then there are several steps you must take to set up your Eclipse environment.

-I use the ADT Eclipse bundled with the SDK Tools, revision 18.
-I have not tried to build APDE with revision 19, although I imagine it would be possible.
+I use Eclipse ADT v23.
 To download ADT, please visit the [Android Developers website](http://developer.android.com/sdk/index.html).
 However, if you have done Android development in Processing before, chances are that you already have this installed.

 On top of Eclipse, I use the EGit plugin to push commits to GitHub.
 This isn't necessary, as you can use Git from the command line (as many hardcore Git users would probably prefer).
 To install EGit, please visit the [Eclipse website](http://www.eclipse.org/egit/download/).
 You may need to install Git as well.